D-Raj/golang_rental_api_example/README.md

 # Golang Rental API Example
 This is an example of an API built with Golang.
-It uses routing, JWT, Google OAuth, &amp; MySQL
+It uses routing, JWT, Google OAuth, &amp; MySQL.
+Operates on port 8080.

 # Routes